DWalz/sdi-25/docs/exercise07.md

-# Exercise 7: ssh port forwarding
+# Exercise 7: SSH Port Forwarding

 The server `exercise-07` was created with the same configurations as the final one from [Exercise 3](./exercise03.md).
 The server has the same IP as